-Code Function Explanation m11 Unclamp Unclamping command. m13 m14 Spindle CW & coolant on Spindle CCW & coolant on Combines spindle rotation and coolant on in the same command. m15 m16 Motion + Motion - → Rapid traverse or feedrate motion in either the plus or minus direction m19 Oriented spindle stop Causes the spindle to stop at a predetermined angular position. m30 End of tape Similar to m02 except that it must include rewinding o tape to the rewind-stop character, thus ready for next workpiece m31 Interlock bypass Temporarily circumvents normal interlock. m32 through m35 Constant cutting speed The control maintains a constant cutting speed by adjusting the rotation speed of the workpiece inversely proportional to the distance of the tool from the center m40 through m45 Gear changes if used; otherwise unassigned of rotation.
+Code Function Explanation m11 Unclamp Unclamping command. m13 m14 Spindle CW & coolant on Spindle CCW & coolant on ]→ Combines spindle rotation and coolant on in the same command. m15 m16 Motion + $\longrightarrow$ Motion - Rapid traverse or feedrate motion in either the plus or minus direction m19 Oriented spindle stop Causes the spindle to stop at a predetermined angular position. m30 End of tape Similar to m02 except that it must include rewinding of tape to the rewind-stop character, thus ready for next workpiece m31 Interlock bypass Temporarily circumvents normal interlock. m32 through m35 Constant cutting speed The control maintains a constant cutting speed by adjusting the rotation speed of the workpiece inversely proportional to the distance of the tool from the center of rotation.
+Normally used with turning m40 through m45 Gear changes if used; otherwise unassigned of rotation.
 Normally used with turning.